dvidsilva/vlc-shares/plugins/realdebrid/README.txt

  - uploaded.to (u.to)
  - wat.tv
  - wupload.com
+ - abc.go.com

 For more infos, browse the project site at http://code.google.com/p/vlc-shares/

 /==========---
 | Changelog
 \==========---

+*** 0.1.4 ***
+ - new hosters:
+ 	abc.go.com
+ - workaround for wrong link generation for videoweed on removed files

 *** 0.1.3 ***
  - new hosters: